Electrical Maintenance Technician Adams, Massachusetts

 Education: Incumbent should possess a thorough knowledge of electrical/instrumentation trades and formal, specialized training beyond four years of high school.

-Licensing: Master Electrical License and Valid Driver’s License.
+Licensing: Master Electrical License is preferred but not required and valid Driver’s License.

 Experience: At least five years experience in an industrial environment with equipment including, but not limited to, freight and bucket elevators, conveyor belts, vibratory feeders, diverter valves, drives, gear reducers, bearings, shafts, air compressors, rotary air locks, vacuum pumps, hydraulic drives, mobile equipment such as pickup trucks, forklifts, and commercial motor vehicles such as dump trucks and loaders, is required.